LDAWG-a11y/a11yWebApp/src/guides/3rd-party-content-responsibilities.md

 This question comes up a lot when we are having discussions about [accessibility in procurement](https://www.makethingsaccessible.com/guides/procurement-accessibility-guidance/) and including [accessibility in supplier contracts](https://www.makethingsaccessible.com/guides/accessibility-in-supplier-contracts/)

-<div class="callout__tip"><span class="callout__icon"><svg width="24px" height="24px"><use href="#cTip"></use></svg><strong class="visually-hidden">Tip: </strong></span><span class="callout__text">Bespoke means either designed for you, or significantly customised for you.
+<div class="callout__tip"><span class="callout__icon"></span><span class="callout__text">Bespoke means either designed for you, or significantly customised for you.
 Many services offer bespoke platforms but by that they mean you can have your logo in the top corner and make a change to the main theme colours.
 This is not bespoke, it is skinned.
 While this situation still mean you hold some responsibility for your choices, it is not necessarily true that you had the opportunity to demand accessibility of all features or content.</span></div>

 #### 2. Is the content hosted by you?